shadowezz/Productiv/docs/UserGuide.md

 #### Editing a meeting: `edit`

-Edits an existing meeting in the meeting list.
+Edits an existing meeting in your meeting list.

 Format: `edit INDEX [t/TITLE] [d/DESCRIPTION] [from/FROM] [to/TO] [c/CONTACTS] [l/LOCATION]`
-* `INDEX` is the index number of the meeting in the displayed meeting list.
+* `INDEX` is the index number of the meeting in your displayed meeting list.
 * `INDEX` must be a positive integer.
 * At least one of the optional fields must be provided.
 * The existing values of the specified meeting will be updated to the input values.